Improving convergence of volume penalised fluid-solid interactions: Testing optimal masks

-Planar Poiseuille flow considers steady flow between two stationary walls driven by a constant pressure gradient.
-The problem reduces to a single equation for the tangential velocity $v$ in terms of the wall-normal direction $x$,
+We now test the robustness of optimal masks to forcing terms in Poiseuille flow, steady pressure driven flow between two no-slip walls.
+This solution tests the robustness of optimal masks to forcing terms in the problem.
+The penalised problem reduces to a single equation for the tangential velocity $v$ in terms of the wall-normal direction $x$,

-A true no-slip wall is modelled by replacing the damping terms with no-slip boundary conditions at $x=0$.
-In the fluid, the flow behaves parabolically, and there is an $\O(\eps^2)$ flow due to pressure within the solid \cref{fig:poiseuille-stagnation-diagram}.
-However, the same leading order $\O(\eps)$ displacement length occurs for each mask -- the leading order boundary layer behaviour is identical to the inner problem.
-Applying the optimized masks of \cref{sec:inner} eliminates the dominant $\O(\eps)$ displacement length error, but an $\O(\eps^2)$ contribution remains due to the pressure driven flow (\cref{fig:poiseuille-stagnation-diagram} ($c$)).
-This problem shows that pressure gradients lead to second order errors.
-However it lacks interesting geometries, equation nonlinearities, or unsteady behaviour, which all lead to important effects.
+A true wall replaces damping with no-slip boundary conditions at $x=0$.
+In the fluid, the flow behaves parabolically, and there is an $\O(\eps^2)$ flow due to pressure within the solid (\cref{fig:poiseuille-stagnation-diagram}).
+However, the same $\O(\eps)$ displacement length occurs for conventional masks.
+Optimised masks eliminate the $\O(\eps)$ displacement length, promoting the average error $\E_1$ to $\O(\eps^2)$, though the maximum local error $\E_\infty$ at $x=0$ remains $\O(\eps)$ (\cref{fig:poiseuille-stagnation-diagram} ($c$)).
+We note that though it is possible to further reduce the fluid error outside of the mask, it is not possible to reduce the global error below $\O(\eps^2)$, or the local error below $\O(\eps)$.
+This is because the error in the boundary region begins to dominate the error in the fluid region.